fraisasghar/CAD-and-Simulation-of-Heat-Exchanger/README.md

 1. Open the model in COMSOL Multiphysics (CFD Module and Heat Transfer Module required).
 2. Rebuild the geometry sequence to regenerate the parametric shell, tube bundle, and baffles.
 3. Run the predefined free tetrahedral mesh sequence, including boundary layers.
-4. Solve the Stationary study coupling Turbulent Flow, k-epsilon with Heat Transfer in Fluids.
+4. Solve the Stationary study coupling Turbulent Flow, k epsilon with Heat Transfer in Fluids.
 5. Regenerate derived values and field plots, or open the included report and slides directly.

 <br>